 The safe policy among these Charismatic psychics is this; “God has healed you, but it’s up to you to confirm it through your faith”.
 This of course eliminates any judgment as to the prophet’s authenticity if it turns out that your healing was just one of those fleeting moments of joy.
 (No disrespect to God intended)

 Also typical with faith healers, is that it always seems to be the psychosomatic illnesses that are cured but never the real serious infirmities.
 Let’s be honest, have you personally witnessed anyone being raised from the dead or a cripple walking lately?
 The only incident known to me was that of Jim Jones from the notorious Peoples Temple USA who in the 1970’s faked a cripple lady leaping out of a wheelchair -mentioned in my book "Tongues on Fire".

 "Do I believe in miracles?"
 Well that would depend on what one calls a miraculous event.
 In my opinion a “miracle” comes under the umbrella of ‘divine intervention’ having many connotations including answer to prayer.(Ref: chapter 32 Healing and Deliverance in my book Tongues on Fire which is available free for the asking).

 It was for the above reasons why the AoG in Canada USA and Australia had a policy change eliminating title of apostle and prophet.

-But to be fair to Brain Houston and the Australian Christian Churches they do vet the obscurities of apostolicism; nonetheless - what concerns me and AoG traditionalist is the hierarchy structure of apostle over senior pastor of which the ACC are willing to overlook.
+Brain Houston and the Australian Christian Churches do vet the obscurities of apostolicism; nonetheless - what concerns me and AoG traditionalist is the hierarchy structure of apostle over senior pastor of which the ACC are willing to overlook.

 A book entitled “The Apostolic Revolution” written by the late (Apostle) David Cartledge who writes from 30 years’ experience as national executive of the Assemblies of God Australia (AGA) and co-founder of the ACC.